Find Grad Schools

 148 Yearly Graduations

-Carnegie Mellon University comes in at #4 on our list of the most popular colleges offering master's degrees in ME.
+Carnegie Mellon University comes in at #4 on our list of the most popular colleges offering master's degrees in me.
 Each year, around 13,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,560 per year, while in-state graduate students, on average, pay $46,441 per year.
-For the 2020-2021 academic year, 148 master's degrees were handed out to ME majors at Carnegie Mellon.
-About 27% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $59,864 per year, while in-state graduate students, on average, pay $47,629 per year.
+During the most recent year for which we have data, 148 people received their master's degree in me from Carnegie Mellon.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 21% were women.

 #5